rogerjbos/web_rogerjbos/content/linux.md

 |7|111|rwx|

 * `mkdir new_folder_name` is used to **M**a**K**e a **DIR**ectory.
-* `rmdir folder_name` is used to **r**e**m**ove a **dir**ectory, recursively deleteing the files in the folder.
-If you get an error that the folder is not empty, you can add the `-r` option after 'rmdir', but **make sure** you don't want the files because there is no recycle bin in linux.
+* `rmdir folder_name` is used to **R**e**M**ove a **DIR**ectory, recursively deleting the files in the folder.
+If you get an error that the folder is not empty, you can add the `-r` option after 'rmdir', but **make sure** you don't want the files because there is no recycle bin in Linux.
 * `rm -r <mydir>` will delete a folder even if it is not empty.
 * `rm -rf <mydir>` will delete a folder even if it is not empty without any prompts.
 * `find . -name <some file or directory>` will search the working directory for the specified file or directory.
-* `grep -rn "some text"` will seach for any file containing "some text".
+* `grep -rn "some text"` will search for any file containing "some text".
 The `-rn`` flags specify recursive search of subdirectories and to show the line numbers of the text found.
 * `df -ah` shows the amount of **D**isk **F**ree space on your drive, **A**ll file systems, **H**uman readable.
 * `du -sh <folder>` shows the amount of **D**isk space **U**sed by a folder.
 * `free` shows the amount of free memory on your machine.